 In June 2016 Anastasia was awarded the Jean A. Chalmers scholarship and spent 2 weeks studying under the tutelage of the legendary Andre Laplante at the Orford Music Centre.
 Her recent engagements include a solo recital in Toronto as a featured young artist of Music Of Toronto and a solo recital in Russia.
 Anastasia is currently pursuing a Bachelor of Music degree in Piano Performance as a pupil of Marietta Orlov.
 Her ultimate goal is to be able to share her love for music with others though volunteering, teaching and performing.

-Lessons are also available in Russian.
+Piano lessons are also available in Russian.

 I use a variety of different teaching styles to suit each individual's special needs, strengths and interests while encouraging the student to explore their boundaries and work towards accomplishing specific goals.